Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Introduction

 One of the useful symmetries in the evolution equations is {\it the scaling invariance}, which states that an appropriately rescaled version of the original solution is also a solution of the equation.
 For the equation \eqref{gZK} it is

 This symmetry has the following effect on the Sobolev norm:

 and the index $s$ gives rise to the critical-type classification of equations.
-For the gKdV equation \eqref{gKdV} the critical index is $s=\frac12-\frac2{p-1}$, and for the gZK equation \eqref{gZK} it is $s = 1- \frac2{p-1}$.
-When $s>0$ (in 2d gZK equation this corresponds to $p>3$), the equation \eqref{gZK} is often referred as the ($L^2$-) supercritical equation.
+For the gKdV equation \eqref{gKdV} the critical index is $s=\frac12-\frac2{p-1}$, and for the gZK equation \eqref{gZK} it is $s = \frac{N}2- \frac2{p-1}$.
+When $s=0$, the equation \eqref{gZK} is called the $L^2$-critical equation, in two dimensions this corresponds to $p=3$.
 The gZK equation has other invariances such as space and time translation, time reversal symmetry, and sign invariance.
-We also note that gZK is not integrable.
+We also note that gZK is not integrable unlike several other generalizations of KdV.